OpenMendel/MendelBase.jl/index.md

     Pkg.clone("https://github.com/OpenMendel/MendelBase.jl.git")

-This package supports Julia v0.4.
+This package supports Julia v0.4 and v0.5.

 ### Input Files
 To make your genetic data available to OpenMendel, the various input files must be in a format